gwgundersen/ir/doc/spec.md

     are loaded into the result; the file descriptor is closed and the temporary file deleted.

+  - `"memory"`: Connect the file to a pipe, and read from the pipe into a memory buffer as the program runs.

   `capture_format` specifies how to represent the captured data, and may be:

   - `"text"`: Treat the data as UTF-8-encded text, and include it in the results